top of page

 Dried/Dehydrated Vegetables:

-It is usually pointless to use these, since most hamsters don’t really like them, so could be a waste of money.
+It is usually pointless to use these, since most hamsters don’t really like them, so could be a waste of money to add to a mix.
+They can however be reconstituted in water and given as part of the fresh food serves.

 Fresh foods are an important part of the diet anyway, so rather feed vegetables in fresh or pureed form from the safe fresh foods list.